 - We respect the individuality of our colleagues and the diversity of our teams and organizations, and cooperate to create a sound and positive workplace environment free from harassment of any kind.

 As well as providing safe and secure services, the ANA Group will contribute to the creation of social value through our procurement activities by taking initiative in considering local and global social and environmental issues.As part of this effort, we have formulated the ANA Group Procurement Policy to promote more sustainable procurement activities throughout the supply chain.
 It requires suppliers to respect and comply with international norms in human rights and labor, including prohibition of child labor and forced labor.
 The Policy, moreover, is used as a benchmark in the selection of business partners as well as a tool for periodic post-selection monitoring.
 Through these measures, the ANA Group works actively to gain the understanding and cooperation of partner firms.

 Issuing the Human Rights Report

 The ANA Group issued our first Human Rights Report in Japan in 2018, aiming to promote communication with stakeholders through active dissemination of our initiatives to respect human rights.
 We have continued to update the report since then.

 Flowchart of Aviation Services of the ANA Group

 Structure for Human Rights

-The Chief ESG Promotion Officer (CEPO) is responsible for the ANA Group's activities related to human rights.
+The Group CSO (Chief Sustainability Officer) is responsible for the ANA Group's activities related to human rights.
 To promote the activities across the ANA Group, each Group company is assigned the ESG Promotion Officer (EPO, responsible for promoting ESG management), and each Group company and department is assigned the ESG Promotion Leaders (EPLs, leaders in promoting ESG management).